rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

 space         host                                   domain      port   path   type   apps      service development   web-app-unstridulating-bronchobuster   cfapps.io                        web-app
    </pre>

+   <a name="Domain"></a>

+   ### Domain

+   DEFINITION: A domain is used to define a router that maps your application to its location in Cloud Foundry.

+   It's kinda like a Postal Service zip code designating the general vacinity.

+   An HTTP route is determined by the URL, while a TCP route uses the port number.

    ### Through the Web App Load Balancer